 \section{Introduction}

-Before the \enquote{Ihara avoidance} argument of Taylor, the proof of Sato-Tate conjecture by Clozel Harris and Taylor, rested on a conjectural generalization in higher dimension of the classical Ihara's lemma for $GL_2$.
-Their formulation can be understood as some persitence of the non degeneracy property by reduction modulo $l$ of automorphic representations, cf. conjecture \ref{conj-ihara}.
+Before the \enquote{Ihara avoidance} argument of Taylor, the proof of Sato-Tate conjecture by Clozel, Harris and Taylor, rested on a conjectural generalization in higher dimension of the classical Ihara's lemma for $GL_2$.
+Their formulation can be understood as some persistence of the non-degeneracy property by reduction modulo $l$ of automorphic representations.

-Locally fix prime numbers $l \neq p$ and a finite extension $K$ of $\Qm_p$.
+Fix prime numbers $l \neq p$ and a finite extension $K$ of $\Qm_p$.
 Recall then \cite{zelevinski2} corollary 6.8, that any irreducible $\overline \Qm_l$-representation $\pi$ of $GL_d(K)$ is homogeneous which means, cf. \cite{zelevinski2} definition 5.1, that its restriction to the mirabolic subgroup $M_d(K)$ of matrices such that the last row is $(0,\cdots,0,1)$, is homogeneous in the sense that every irreducible sub-$M_d(K)$-representation has the same level of degeneracy, cf. \cite{zelevinski2} 4.3 or \cite{zelevinski1} 3.5.
-In particular if $\pi$ is non degenerate i.e. its level of degeneracy equals $d$, then any irreducible sub-representation of $\pi_{|M_d(K)}$ is also non degenerate.
-Modulo $l$, for $\pi$ a irreducible non degenerate representation of $GL_d(K)$, they might exists stable lattices sur that $\pi_{|M_d(K)} \otimes_{\overline \Zm_l} \overline \Fm_l$ owns irreducible degenerate subspaces, cf. corollary \ref{coro-RI-nd}.
+In particular if $\pi$ is non-degenerate i.e. its level of degeneracy equals $d$, then any irreducible sub-representation of $\pi_{|M_d(K)}$ is also non-degenerate.
+Modulo $l$, for $\pi$ an irreducible non-degenerate representation of $GL_d(K)$, there might exist stable lattices such that $\pi_{|M_d(K)} \otimes_{\overline \Zm_l} \overline \Fm_l$ owns irreducible degenerate subspaces, cf. corollary \ref{coro-RI-nd}.